HassanAMZ/PoctionBlog/data/blog/google-analytics/how-to-set-up-views-with-filters.md

 blogID: '00015'
 tags: ['Google Analytics', 'Free Course', 'Google Analytics for Beginners']
 draft: false
 summary: You can create several "views" of the data you've collected in Google Analytics.
 Within each view, you can apply filters to select what data will be available.
-Different views might help you focus on subsets of data or grant access to specific views to other people.
 coverImage: '/static/blog/00015.png'
 embedId: 'null'
 ---

+You can create several "views" of the data you've collected in Google Analytics.
+Within each view, you can apply filters to select what data will be available.
+Different views might help you focus on subsets of data or grant access to specific views to other people.

 ![Cover Image](/static/blog/00015.png)